 We don’t differentiate between our members.
 Anyone is welcome to join us.
 Our qualified Coaches and committee members are just like anyone else.
 Please approach anyone of them and they will be happy to tell you more about what the club has to offer your child.

-All coaches at our club will undergo the following minimum training courses:-
+All Managers and Coaches at our club will undergo the following minimum training courses:-

 We’re always happy to welcome new members who are interested in joining in with club activities, helping us organise events or excursions and being part of our community.
 If this intrests you please email the social Hub from our contact page.